ironest/Pet-BnB/README.md

 #### Solution

-Here is where my project comes into play; I am creating an online web portal where pet-sitters can advertise theirself, their availability and which services they are keep to do.
+Here is where my project comes into play; I am creating an online web portal where pet-sitters can advertise their self, their availability and which services they are keep to do.
 Pet-owners can browse those pet-sitter profiles, place a booking and eventually paying for those services.

 #### Live Web App